Beneful Dog Food receives the Advisor’s lowest rating of 1 star.

 As a group, the brand features an average protein content of 30% and a mean fat level of 12%.
 Together, these figures suggest a carbohydrate content of 50% for the overall product line.

 And a fat-to-protein ratio of about 40%.

-In addition, when you consider the protein-boosting effect of the corn gluten meal, this is the profile of a kibble containing only a modest amount of meat.
+When you consider the protein-boosting effects of the corn gluten meal and soy flour, this looks like the profile of a kibble containing a below-average amount of meat.

-Beneful Dog Food is a plant-based kibble using a modest amount of chicken by-products meal as its main source of animal protein, thus earning the brand 1 star.
+Beneful Dog Food is a plant-based kibble using a below-average amount of chicken by-product meal as its main source of animal protein, thus earning the brand 1 star.